RI-SE/ATOS/README.md

     - [ Ubuntu 20.04](#-ubuntu-2004)
 - [ Optional builds \& installations](#-optional-builds--installations)
   - [ How to build with RelativeKinematics instead of ObjectControl](#-how-to-build-with-relativekinematics-instead-of-objectcontrol)

+# <a name="usage"></a> Using ATOS with a Graphical User Interface (GUI)
+Please click [here](https://github.com/RI-SE/atos/tree/dev/gui/simplecontrol/README.md) for instructions on how to use ATOS with a GUI.

 # <a name="ATOS"></a> Building ATOS with colcon
 Below are the steps for building ATOS for the first time with colcon.